 Because rescuing people can be disempowering.
 It’s saying to him or her: “You can’t do this on your own.
 You are not powerful.
 I must take responsibility for your life.”

-Some people get into habits of thinking and hold self-images that cause them to think they are powerless.
-But buying into that energy doesn’t help them.
+Some people get into habits of thinking that they are powerless.
+But buying into that belief doesn’t help them.
 Once you can see that, it’s important to find a way (that works for you) to handle such requests.

 How to lovingly say “no”

 The most important element of staying loving while saying no, is to handle your own feelings first.
 Being asked for money can bring up feelings of guilt and anger.
 It’s important to process (i.e. deeply feel, forgive, and release) those feelings before responding to your friend or family member.
-Ideally you want to handle the entire situation with compassionate detachment.
+The ideal way to handle the entire situation is with compassionate detachment.

 Then, write something like this, so you can be prepared for a conversion, or send to him or her it in letter form:

 I am sorry, but I cannot give you money in good conscience.
 Not because I wouldn’t want to give it to you, but because I don’t believe it’s empowering for you.